lalitghongade/javaPractice/README.md

-# javaPractice
+#javaPowerProgramerPractice
 this dumping for java practice programs frequently asked coding questions will be here